 This section provides step-by-step instructions on how to run the Benchmark Tool with the

-The Internet access is required to execute the following steps successfully.
-If you have access to the Internet through the proxy server only, please make sure that it is configured in your OS environment.
+Internet access is required to execute the following steps successfully.
+If you have access to the Internet through a proxy server only, please make sure that it is configured in your OS environment.

 The application outputs the number of executed iterations, total duration of execution, latency, and throughput.
 Additionally, if you set the